 - Jira is better for visualizing project data and better for data-intensive projects

-- Trello is best for small teams that want a flexible, straightforward tool
+- Trello is best for small teams that want a straightforward set up experience

 - Jira is best for software development teams or IT departments, with great issue-tracking features